grubdragon/grubdragon.github.io/about.md

 Hi,

-I am a Software Engineer who fancies engineering everything but software.
+I am a Software Engineer, but I fancy applying engineering everywhere.

+I really believe in the power of data.
+I do not think it is like oil, it is more like air, freely available and abundant.

+I think the future will look like multi-story cities with deep integration of nature.

 Let's build something cool together.